-Social Work Serious Illness Designation
+Social Work Serious Illness Designation: Foundational Skills

-This learning pathway provides comprehensive online education in social work practices to improve quality of life for patients living with a serious illness.
+This Learning Pathway provides comprehensive online education in social work practices to improve quality of life for patients living with a serious illness.
 Social workers can use Social Work Serious Illness Designation to demonstrate expertise in working with this patient population.

 How to initiate and conduct conversations about advance care planning.